 Meanwhile, we should keep our activities planned in advance and have predictions on project continuity.
 For Jira to provide correct reports, sprints should cover the entire process.
 To be clear, Jira works in two separate directions.
 One of them involves calculating finished tasks one by one; the other involves calculating Fix Versions – little events such as the first test version, the second version, product release, etc. In its backlog, Jira has a list of tasks, and if every single one is estimated in story points, Jira can predict the number of sprints we will need for this particular project based on our known working speed.
 Therefore, we can provide our clients with an approximate, yet very precise budget and deadline at the initial stages of our project discussions.

-Now let’s see how we build our sprints.
+Now let’s see what sprint planning is and how we build our sprints.
 Having no gaps between sprints may seem like an easy thing to do, but the truth is, it’s not.
 Let’s not forget that every development team and its workflow heavily depend on how efficient the business provides requirements and approves sprint results.

 A sprint is a time unit in which project duration is measured.
 It usually lasts ten days.
 Why ten?
 It’s an optimal duration of an iteration, which is long enough to deliver a working increment, but short enough to be tangible, transparent, and understandable for everyone.

-Days 1-7 are when development happens, when backend, frontend, and QA are working together, taking into account task priorities and blockers.
+Days 1-7 of the sprint project plan are when development happens, when backend, frontend, and QA are working together, taking into account task priorities and blockers.
 At the same time, based on the change management principles, development team can deliver hot fixes and emergency changes on customer request.

 Later, on the last day of every sprint, team members report on the tasks they’ve previously groomed.
 This way, the team is ready for every successive sprint, and they don’t have to waste all day simultaneously grooming and planning.